oddbear/TouchPortalSDK.Extensions/README.md

 Building entry.tp file by analyzing the code.

+Made in the spirit of the great [Java SDK](https://github.com/ChristopheCVB/TouchPortalPluginSDK).

 What I want this to do:
 * Create entry.tp file
 * Call the correct actions etc.